The Best Chocolate Chip Cookies

 A few tweaks to the classic Nestlé® Toll House® recipe make these the best chocolate chip cookies ever.

-The simplest recipes are typically the hardest to get right, and classic chocolate chip cookies are a perfect example.
-The most popular recipe is found on the back of the Nestlé® Toll House® chocolate chip bag, but if you follow the recipe as is, the cookies often come out flat as pancakes.
-I’ve tried other recipes and finicky techniques in search of the best chocolate chip cookies—resting the dough for days to develop flavor, browning the butter, using bread flour or pastry flour, etc.—but to me, the difference in taste has never justified the extra time and effort.
-And honestly, who wants to go to all that trouble for cookies?
+The simplest recipes are typically the hardest to get right, and classic chocolate chip cookies are a prime example.
+The most widely-used recipe is found on the back of the Nestlé® Toll House® chocolate chip bag, but if you follow it to the letter, the cookies often come out flat as pancakes.
+Over the years, I’ve experimented with various techniques in search of the perfect chocolate chip cookie, from resting the dough for days to browning the butter to using different types of flour.
+However, I found that these methods didn’t produce a noticeable improvement in taste and texture — and, honestly, who wants to go to all that trouble for cookies?
+Instead, I tweaked the classic and easy Toll House® recipe to make it more reliable and tastier.
+These chocolate chip cookies are thick with a chewy, moist center and slightly crisp exterior, and they strike the perfect balance of sweet and salty flavor.
+Before you start baking, be sure to read my best baking tips to ensure success.

 What You’ll Need To Make The Best Chocolate Chip Cookies